mikependon/RepoDB/README.md

 ### Todos

+ - Add the currently used IStatementBuilder on the IStatementBuilder methods.
  - Documentation: Cache, Trace, StatementBuilder
  - Add ExecutionTime (Timespan) property in the TraceLog class.
  - Cache CommadType in Repository Level